fyngyrz/NWS-Temperature/README.md

 region" could mean everything west of Moscow for all I know.
-My cats concur, and additionally note that mice exist in all these regions, so the weather everywhere needs to be known in order that one doesn't go outside to catch mice and find one's tail exposed to unacceptably low temperatures.
+My cats concur, and additionally note that mice exist in all these regions, so the weather everywhere needs to be known in order that one doesn't go outside to catch mice and find one's ears and tail exposed to unacceptably low temperatures.

 ## Configuration